Daniel Seller

 The Jewellery industry, it’s oddities, mysteries and characters held my attention from the minute I walked into London’s Hatton Garden looking for a “Weekend-job” back in 1973.

-From that moment of visiting archaic workshops, in run-down buildings that hid the most fabulous and precious jewels I was hooked.
+From that moment of visiting archaic workshops, in run-down buildings that hid the most fabulous and precious jewels, I was hooked.
 Skilled craftsmen working on wonderful items at all different stages of manufacture.
-To me, they were clearly a passionate, articulate array of individuals, and the most odd interesting of characters.
+To me, they were clearly a passionate, articulate array of individuals, and mostly a little eccentric.

 I was sucked in, lost in the world of manufacturing, buying, and selling.
 It was, and still is, an industry where a lack of knowledge could lose you everything you possessed in a heartbeat, the shake of a hand was, and still is, binding.
-The wink or nod within a syndicate on the street buying or selling as a group was enthralling, and terrifying at the same time.
+Its enthralling, and terrifying at the same time.

-My weekend job was simple, I became a ‘runner’ working for a man who converted a disused toilet on a top floor, into a workshop for two, there was no lift of course, and I sat in the hallway as there was no room in the workshop!
-I would wait for them to finish a few odd repairs, usually the sizing of rings, then my job was to deliver them at break-neck speed to the shops up and down the street, where customers were waiting.
+My weekend job was simple, I became a ‘runner’ working for a man who converted a disused toilet on a top floor, into a workshop for two, there was no lift, and I sat in the hallway as there was no room in the workshop! my job was to deliver repairs and ring sizing work at break-neck speed to the shops up and down the street, where customers were waiting.
+“While u wait” repairs was a big thing back in the day.

 At 15 years old I managed to arrange my work experience at Sir John Cass college in Whitechapel, London.
-I trained as a diamond mounter.
-Before my sixteenth birthday I used my knowledge of Hatton Garden buildings to start looking for full time employment, I knew which aspect of the industry I wanted to study, I just could not get a door to open.
+I trained as a diamond mounter one day a week for a year.

-Joining the London Diamond Bourse trading floor at that time was perfect for my requirements to retain a London base.
+2008 I joined the London Diamond Bourse trading floor, the timing was perfect for my requirements to retain a London base.
 “The Bourse” is renown in the industry worldwide as home for those who are very highly regarded for their integrity and business practice.
-Members subscribe to a professional code of conduct, enforced by arbitration.
+Members subscribe to a professional code of conduct, enforced by an arbitration panel.

-This still gives me a sense of pride.
-I currently sit as Vice President of the Bourse, following some years sitting on the main council and executive committee.
-Of course, we joke that no one else wanted to do it, but in fact I believe if you are voted for by your peers it has merit and should be taken seriously.
+I have sat as Vice President of the Bourse, following some years sitting on the main council, executive committee, and arbitration panel.
+I believe if you are voted for by your peers it has merit, so I took it seriously.

 Sign up to our mailing list